mastersbasketballtournaments/freeagents/src/index.md

 Hello,

 This is a proposed new feature from the [Masters Basketball Tournaments](https://www.mastersbasketballtournaments.com) team that is currently in the planning stage.
-This initiative was born out of our struggles to break into the Masters basketball circuit and hearing that many others seem to have the same problem.
+This initiative is born out of our struggles to break into the Masters basketball circuit and hearing that many others seem to have the same problem.

 The basic idea is a match-making service that aims to help Masters basketball players looking for a team, and teams looking for players, to make contact, worldwide.
 The incidental benefit, for Tournament Directors, is that they no longer have to be the intermediary between players and teams, therefore freeing them up for the enormous task of actually putting on the tournament for us players!